Mary Washington Eagles: Baseball

 The baseball team has won 10 total CAC/C2C Conference championships since its inaugural season in 1988.
 The Eagles have appeared in 12 NCAA Tournaments.

 Men's Basketball

 Mary Washington's men's basketball advanced to the national quarterfinals in 2014 under the tutelage of long time head coach Rod Wood.
 The Eagles have three NCAA Tournament appearances and a pair of CAC/C2C championships.
+In 2026, the UMW Eagles defeated Emory to clinch their first NCAA Division III Men's Basketball Championship under head coach Marcus Kahn.

 Women's basketball

 The women's basketball team has advanced to three straight Sweet 16s, including a third-place finish at the 2007 Final Four.
 A year later, the Eagles were ranked as high as No. 1 in the country.
 In 2016 the women's team advanced again to the 1st round of the NCAA Tournament after winning the Capital Athletic Conference Championship.
 The Eagles have appeared in the NCAA Tournament 12 times with five CAC/C2C championships.

 Liz Hickey is the lone student-athlete to have her jersey retired by the school.
 At the time of her departure, Hickey left as the NCAA Div.
 III all-time leader in blocked shots with 509.